 So in that way, it's probably a little bit overblown.
 But I do think we've had a run of ones that are spectacularly unimaginative, and some very weak work that - the genre has kind of earned the fatigue that people have with it; particularly in its purer forms where it's really just the people fight and fight and fight, and then they kiss.

 SHAPIRO: Is that because even those terrible romantic comedies can still make money?

-HOLMES: I think that part of it, although, really, aside from maybe "The Proposal" with Sandra Bullock and Ryan Reynolds, that movie made a lot of money.
+HOLMES: I think that's part of it although really, aside from maybe "The Proposal" with Sandra Bullock and Ryan Reynolds - that movie made a lot of money.
 Laugh if you will, and you should.
-But aside from that, you don't see a lot of big hits in the last few years either.
+But aside from that, you don't see a lot of big hits in the last few years, either.
 It's also been a pretty dry time, moneywise.
-So I don't think they have any answer.
+So I don't think they have an answer.